Skip to main content

 Dimensions27 Minutes

-DescriptionVideotaped oral history program with Paul Bentley.
+DescriptionVideotaped gallery talk public program featuring Paul Bentley.
 Chief polygraph examiner with the Dallas Police Department in 1963, Bentley was involved in the arrest of Lee Harvey Oswald at the Texas Theatre.
-Program conducted at The Sixth Floor Museum at Dealey Plaza on September 14, 2007.
-The program is twenty-seven minutes long.
+This daytime gallery talk was presented in support of the Museum's special exhibit, "Voices from History: Dallas Law Enforcement."
+Program conducted at The Sixth Floor Museum at Dealey Plaza on September 14, 2007, and includes an introduction by Stephen Fagin.
+The program is twenty-six minutes long.

 Curatorial Commentary